libplctag/protocol_toolkit/docs/protocol_toolkit_api_v4.md

 ## **Definitions**

 ### **1. Protothread**
-A protothread (PT) is a lightweight, stackless coroutine that allows cooperative multitasking.
+A ptk_pt (PT) is a lightweight, stackless coroutine that allows cooperative multitasking.
 It executes sequential logic but yields control explicitly using macros.
-Only one protothread runs at a time, and it can suspend itself to wait for events.
+Only one ptk_pt runs at a time, and it can suspend itself to wait for events.

 ### **2. Event**
 An event is a signal that something has occurred, such as: